 Magento Commerce Cloud supports PHP 7.1 and later.
 For Pro projects created before October 23, 2017, you must open a support ticket to use PHP 7.1 on your Pro Staging and Production environments.

 You can define additional PHP extensions to enable or disable:

-To view the current list of PHP extensions, SSH into your environment and enter the following command:
+To view the current list of PHP extensions:

 Magento requires the following PHP extensions that are enabled by default:

 PHP compiled with debug is not supported and the Probe may conflict with XDebug or XHProf.
 Disable those extensions when enabling the Probe.
 The Probe conflicts with some PHP extensions like Pinba or IonCube.